Why Diversity Matters in College Admission

 As a college admission coach for Latino students, I am constantly amazed by the many incorrect assumptions regarding diversity in the college admission process.
 For example, when I cite examples of my student success stories—including admission to selective universities or a national scholarship award, a typical response is, “They were chosen because they are Hispanic, right?”
 Or, “I assume they were admitted through Affirmative Action?”
 Or, more close to home—when my daughter was accepted to Harvard last year, many persons believed her admission decision was based on her race/ethnicity, and not because of her academic merit.

 As a proud Quetzal Mama, I was initially protective and wanted to defend my students against these incorrect assumptions.
 Instead, I decided to sit down and create a list of facts and myths.
-I believe in order to have an open and constructive dialogue about diversity in college admission, we need to separate the facts versus the myths.
+I believe in order to have an open and constructive dialogue about diversity in college admission, we need to separate the facts from the myths.

 Myth or fact?